The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Introduction

 Despite this diligence in the treatment of $T_{1/2}$, the formation temperature methodology as documented in the literature to date contains inconsistencies with respect to the definitions of intensity and flux.
-Moreover, these calculations rely on assumptions (such as achromatic limb darkening and solid body rotation) which can meaningfully affect the shape of the model spectrum at the spectral resolving powers achieved by extremely precise radial velocity (EPRV) spectrographs.
+Moreover, these calculations rely on assumptions (such as achromatic limb darkening and solid-body rotation) that can meaningfully affect the shape of the model spectrum at the spectral resolving powers achieved by extremely precise radial velocity (EPRV) spectrographs.

 In fact, the issues present in the formation temperature literature warrant reconsideration of certain modeling assumptions made in synthesizing stellar spectra, especially at extremely high resolution and precision.
 Modern spectrographs boast resolving powers $R$ of $10^5$ and greater, in which regime the intrinsic stellar broadening (from rotation, turbulence, etc.) that sculpts line shapes is no longer dwarfed by the instrumental broadening.
-In this work, we aim to examine these assumptions, and quantify the deviations that they produce in the modeled flux and formation temperature spectra.
+In this work, we aim to examine these assumptions and quantify the deviations that they produce in the modeled flux and formation temperature spectra.

-In \S\ref{radiative_transfer}, we review the relevant physics of radiative transfer and show how approximations made in modeling nonthermal broadening can fail in flux computations.
+In \S\ref{radiative_transfer}, we review the relevant physics of radiative transfer and show how approximations made in modeling additional nonthermal broadening (from rotation, microturbulence, and macroturbulence) can fail in flux computations.
 In \S\ref{contribution_functions}, we consider the effects of broadening on line contribution functions, which then propagate to the modeled formation temperatures.
-In \S\ref{discussion}, we discuss the implications of these results for a few science cases and consider limitations of the formation temperature model.
+In \S\ref{discussion}, we discuss the implications of these results for a few science cases, and consider limitations of the formation temperature model.
 Finally, we summarize our main points in \S\ref{conclusions}.

-To accompany this text and to aid astronomers in producing model formation-temperature spectra that properly account for the effects presented herein, we have written a package (\texttt{FormationTemperatures.jl}\footnote[1]{\url{https://github.com/palumbom/FormationTemps.jl}}) which wraps the spectral synthesis code \texttt{Korg.jl} \citep[][]{Wheeler2023, Wheeler2024}.
-A Python-wrapped version of our code is also available.
+To accompany this text and to aid astronomers in producing model formation-temperature spectra that properly account for the effects presented herein, we have written a package (\texttt{FormationTemperatures.jl}\footnote[1] {\url{https://github.com/palumbom/FormationTemps.jl}}; \citealt{FormationTemps_jl}) that wraps the spectral synthesis code \texttt{Korg.jl} \citep[][]{Wheeler2023, Wheeler2024}.
+Instructions for calling the code from Python are included.
 In addition to the source code, we also provide the scripts used to produce the figures and other numerical results presented in this work.